international employment law firm alliance L&E Global

 Parental Leave: Each parent is entitled to 26 weeks’ parental leave in respect of a natural child, adopted child or child in respect of who the employee acts in loco parentis.
 This leave must be taken before the child reaches 12 years of age.
 This upper age limit can be extended in certain circumstances, where an adopted child is involved.
 In the case of a child with a disability, leave may be taken up to the child reaching 16 years of age.
 An employee must generally have at least 12 months’ continuous service with the employer before being entitled to this leave (though there are certain limited exceptions).
 There is no social welfare benefit available from the State for this type of leave.

-Parent’s Leave: Employees who are a ‘relevant parent’ (e.g., a parent or adopting parent of a child or a spouse, civil partner or cohabitant of the parent of the child or a spouse or civil partner of the adopting parent of the child) are entitled to 7 weeks’ parent’s leave (where the child is born or adopted on or after 1 July 2022) or 5 weeks’ parent’s leave (where the child is born or adopted on or after 1 November 2019 but before 1 July 2022).
+Parent’s Leave: Employees who are a ‘relevant parent’ (e.g., a parent or adopting parent of a child or a spouse, civil partner or cohabitant of the parent of the child or a spouse or civil partner of the adopting parent of the child) are entitled to 9 weeks’ parent’s leave (where the child is born or adopted on or after 1 August 2024) or has a child under 2 on 1 August 2024 or has an adopted child who has been placed with the family less than 2 years on 1 August 2024. .
 Parent’s leave must be taken within the first 2 years of the child’s birth or adoption.
 An employee is not entitled to be paid by an employer during parent’s leave.
 An employee may be entitled to a social welfare benefit from the State, provided they have sufficient PRSI contributions.

 Carer’s Leave: Employees (with at least 12 months’ continuous service with an employer) are entitled to leave for a period of 104 weeks in order to care for someone in need of full-time care and attention.
 This leave may also, on one occasion only, apply to extend their leave for a further 104 weeks where two beneficiaries of care are residing together.
 Carers are not entitled to be paid by their employer while on carer’s leave, but a social welfare payment is available.